arvigeus/AZ-204/Questions/Resource Groups.md

 # Resource Groups

 Question: You are managing a resource group named `MyResourceGroup` in Azure.
 You need to add `environment:production` tag this resource group.
-After adding the tag, you need to apply a read-only lock to all resource groups with tag.
+After adding the tag, you need to apply a read-only lock to all resource groups with this tag.
 Write the Azure CLI commands that would be needed to accomplish this.

 ```ps
 # Add tag to resource group